opencog/unify/examples/README.md

 ```
 with `A` and `B` being terms with variables, and `R` being a rewrite.
 When executed, the variables apparing in `A` and `B` are aligned and
 unified.
-If this suceeds (if there are results), then, for each result,
+If this succeeds (if there are results), then, for each result,
 a copy of `R` is generated, plugging in groundings for the variables
 that were unified.